jtclarkjr/python-ip/README.md

-# IP Checker
+# IP Check app

-Script that shows your public ip
+Script that shows your public IP address.

+Checks your IP address.

-Check your IP adress and if the IP has changed it will send a message to a provided email.
+If the IP changes after a certain duration a message will be sent to the provided email.